 We welcome parents who want to volunteer at school.
-Prospective volunteers must complete an application (available in the school office and at the district office) and have a satisfactory check of the child abuse/neglect records maintained by the Missouri Department of Social Services.
+PTSG helps to coordinate volunteer efforts, but you are welcome to arrange and schedule volunteer services with your child's teacher or the office.
+Prospective volunteers must complete an application (available in each school office and at the district offices) and have a satisfactory check of the child abuse/neglect records maintained by the Missouri Department of Social Services.